bpoc-mark/rakueplus/README.md

 | Node     | 14.X | Install Node      |
 | Wordpress | 5.X  | Download on this link [wordpress](https://wordpress.org/) or Install via laragon app |

-## <a name='Installing'></a> :rocket: Installing RakuePlus
+## <a name='Installing'></a> :rocket: Installing Rakueplus

-To install RakuePlus in your local machine, follow this instructions
+To install Rakueplus in your local machine, follow this instructions

 **Install Wordpress**: